Willie169/mancala-android/README.md

 # mancala-android
 Mancala is a traditional board game that involves strategy, counting, and some luck.
-This implementation of Mancala is developed for Android, allowing players to enjoy the game on their mobile devices.
+This implementation of Mancala is developed for Android, allowing players to enjoy the game on their mobile devices.\
+For the implementation for CLI, see [mancala-cli](https://github.com/Willie169/mancala-cli).
 ## Installation
 <!-- [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.svg" alt="Get it on F-Droid" height="80">](https://f-droid.org/packages/com.willie.mancala) -->
 [<img src="https://github.com/Kunzisoft/Github-badge/raw/main/get-it-on-github.svg" alt="Get it on F-Droid" height="80">](https://raw.githubusercontent.com/Willie169/mancala-android/main/com.willie.mancala_1.0.apk)